falila/bluicityskd/README.md

 # bluicityskd
-A CLI tool t enable bluicity services integration
+A CLI tool to enable bluicity services integration.